filipemaco/notification_app/README.md

 ## Next Steps
+- Add validation for some fields.
+For example: email and phone number.
 - Add more functionalities to the endpoints.
 Example: Filter message by status.
 - Add database migrations with Alembic library.
 This step can allow us to manage the changes in the database easily.